-The child care provider applicant, who has any infant children in care, shall have a crib that does not pose any harm to the infant and follows all safe sleep practices as recommended by the American Academy of Pediatrics (AAP).
+The child care facility with any infant children in care, shall have a crib for each infant in care that does not pose any harm to the child and follow all safe sleep practices as recommended by the American Academy of Pediatrics (AAP).

-The child care provider applicant should ensure that all toys and play equipment are in good working order.
+The child care facility should ensure that all toys and play equipment are in good working order.

-The child care provider applicant shall have a policy and procedure to:
+The child care facility shall have a policy and procedure that all staff are aware and understand which outlines how to:

 - i.
-Identify and prevent shaken baby syndrome and abusive head trauma; - ii.
-Recognize the need to notify emergency medical assistance as a first step; - iii.
-Show an understanding of the dangers of shaking or hitting a baby's head against something, knowing the risk factors and the triggers for abuse, and finding ways to seek help, support parents, and support other caregivers when their stress level is high; - iv.
-Show an understanding of strategies for coping with a crying, fussing, or distraught child;
+Identify and prevent shaken baby syndrome and abusive head trauma - ii.
+Recognize the need to notify emergency medical assistance as a first step - iii.
+Show an understanding of the dangers of shaking or hitting a baby's head against something, knowing the risk factors and the triggers for abuse, and finding ways to seek help, support parents, and support other caregivers when their stress level is high. - iv.
+Show an understanding of strategies for coping with a crying, fussing, or distraught child.

-The child care provider applicant should recognize as a mandated reporter, what and how to report suspected child abuse and neglect, to be aware of common physical and emotional signs and symptoms of child maltreatment and physical indicators or child behavioral indicators of abuse and neglect, as well as the characteristics of the caretaker, parent or guardian.
+The child care provider applicant and each staff member should recognize as a mandated reporter, what and how to report suspected child abuse and neglect, to be aware of common physical and emotional signs and symptoms of child maltreatment and physical indicators or child behavioral indicators of abuse and neglect, as well as the characteristics of the caretaker, parent or guardian.